boasiHQ/interactive-inputs/gettting-started.md

       description: Information on what this action does
       defaultValue: "This example is a powerful demonstration of how you can utilize the boasiHQ/interactive-inputs action to tailor the dynamic portal to your specific needs and desired output."
       readOnly: true
+  - label: custom-file
+    properties:
+      display: Choose a file
+      type: file
+      description: Select the media you wish to send to the channel
+      acceptedFileTypes:
+        - image/png
+        - video/mp4
+  - label: custom-files
+    properties:
+      display: Choose at least one file or more
+      required: true
+      type: multifile
   - label: name
     properties:
       display: What is your name?